-- Time is precious every second counts in a field project and 8 hour days will be standard operating procedure, though some days may run longer. - Weather conditions can vary dramatically.
-Expect hot and be prepared for cold, too. - Sunblock and multiple water containers are a must and please bring sturdy shoes/boots. - Trowel excavation will occur at RDR, but shovels may be employed in certain kinds of test excavations.
+- Time is precious every second counts in a field project and 8 hour days will be standard operating procedure.
+Some days may run longer. - Weather conditions can vary dramatically.
+Expect hot and be prepared for cold, too. - Sunblock and multiple water containers are a must. - Please bring sturdy shoes/boots. - Trowel excavation will occur at RDR, but shovels may be employed in certain kinds of test excavations.
 Be prepared for strenuous physical activity that includes hiking, digging, and lifting. - Refer to the U of O field school website for camping, personal gear, and field tool suggestions. - Your tuition covers the class, food, and transportation, so don't feel like you have to bring your own food or drive your own car.
-It would be better if you didn't store food in your tent because it attracts critters. - You will divide into cooking crews for meals, with each dinner crew responsible for one meal each week.
-Each crew will prepare a weekly supply list and groceries will be purchased at the Safeway in Burns. - RDR is an important site and people are curious about our findings.
+It would be better if you didn't store food in your tent because it attracts critters. - You will divide into cooking crews with each dinner crew responsible for one meal each week.
+Each crew will prepare a weekly supply list and groceries will be purchased on the way back to camp on Sunday. - RDR is an important site and people are curious about our findings.
 There will be a steady stream of researchers, visitors, and volunteers to the site throughout the term. - Non-prescription drugs, alcohol, and firearms are not permitted in camp.
-Students are expected to have read the UO Student Code of Conduct prior to arrival on site. http://policies.uoregon.edu/vol-3-administration-student-affairs/ch-1-conduct/student-conduct-code
+Students are expected to have read the UO Student Code of Conduct prior to arrival on site. http://policies.uoregon.edu/vol-3-administrationstudent-affairs/ch-1-conduct/student-conduct-code